unff/coursePlanner/README.md

 move sidebar data to courseServiceList
 make sidebar work from Observables
 course cant exist in the same container as it's pre-req
+if a course is removed, also remove any courses that have it as a prereq

 NOTES:
 Add enough courses to fill (20?)